thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 By filling in the sections above, an RR turtlebot service is ready to run by `python turtlebot_service.py`!

+* Checkpoint 2:
+There'll be a popup window with blue background, and the terminal should print "Press enter to quit" after running the service.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # RR Client
 ## Webcam Example Streaming Client
 There's script `streaming_client.py` under `~/python_turtle_trial/RR`.
 The RR client library is imported at the top: